-1350 EUCLID AVENUE, SUITE 325 CLEVELAND, OH 44115 REGION XV MICHIGAN OHIO
+1350 EUCLID AVENUE, SUITE 325 CLEVELAND, OH 44115

+REGION XV MICHIGAN OHIO

-Re: OCR Docket #15-17-1090
+Re: OCR Docket #15-17-1189

-Dear xx xxxxx:
+Dear xx xxxxxx:

-This letter is to inform you of the disposition of the above-referenced complaint filed against Holland Public Schools (the District), with the U.S. Department of Education (Department), Office for Civil Rights (OCR), on xxxxxx x xxxx, alleging discrimination on the basis of disability.
-Specifically, the complaint alleges that certain of the District's web pages are not accessible to students and adults with disabilities including, but not limited to, those with vision and print disabilities and fine motor impairments.
-This includes the following webpages at:
+This letter is to inform you of the disposition of the above-referenced complaint filed against Mason Public Schools (the District) with the U.S. Department of Education (Department), Office for Civil Rights (OCR) on xxxxx xx xxxx, alleging discrimination on the basis of disability.
+Specifically, the complaint alleged that certain of the District's web pages are not accessible to individuals with disabilities, including those with vision and print impairments, physical disabilities, and hearing impairments.
+The alleged inaccessible pages include: